3mcd/byda/README.md

 #byda.js
 ------

-byda is a small (~3kb minified) library that allows you to insert Ajax content into an HTML document in a data-attribute specific manner.
-It works great with pushState although doesn't include any pushState functionality, routing or history functionality, nor is it a full-featured templating system.
+byda is a small (~3kb minified) library that allows you to insert Ajax content into HTML documents in a data-attribute specific manner.
+It works great with pushState but doesn't include any pushState functionality, routing or history functionality, nor is it a full-featured templating system.
+This means you can integrate it with your own desired routing, templating, or pushState implemenation without being bound to a specific API.

 ##Basic Example
 ------